ccmothes/ges_health_study_app/README.md

 CDPHE, and neither agency endorses any products or commercial services mentioned in this publication.

+### Recommended Citations
+The recommended citation for the Interactive Maps application is:

+Estudio de Nuestros Vecinos para Investigar los Riesgos y Nuestra Salud (ENVIRONS).
+April 2025.
+GES Community Health Study Interactive Maps.
+Fort Collins, CO.

+Please cite the report and this repository if you replicate our work in other contexts.

 ### File Inventory

 This repository contained all of the code and data files needed to launch the